LibraryCarpentry/lc-spreadsheets/_episodes/04-quality-control.md

 allowed.

-To control the kind of data entered into a a spreadsheet we use Data Validation (Excel) or Validity (Libre Office Calc), to set the values that can be entered in each data column.
+To control the kind of data entered into a a spreadsheet we use Data Validation (Excel) or Validity (LibreOffice Calc), to set the values that can be entered in each data column.

 1. Select the cells or column you want to validate